Agoric/agoric-sdk/packages/governance/README.md

 the governed contract's publicFacet, creatorFacet, instance, and `voteOnParamChange()`, which the contract's owner should treat as powerful.

+In order to allow the Electorate that controls the ContractGovernor to change, the Electorate is a required parameter in all governed contracts.
+Invitations are an unusual kind of managed parameter.
+Most parameters are copy-objects that don't carry any power.
+Since invitations convey rights, their representation in the terms object is only as the invitation's amount.
+The actual invitation must be passed as a private argument to the contract.
+This combination makes it possible for clients to see what the invitation is for, but only the contract has the ability to exercise it.
+Similarly, when there will be a vote to change the Electorate (or any other Invitation-valued parameter), observers can see the amount, and reviewers can see that the actual invitation will only be exercised if/when the vote is successful.

 ### ParamManager

 `ContractGovernor` expects to work with contracts that use `ParamManager` to